-The deposit is in, the housing questionnaire filled out, orientation scheduled and now your teen may be wondering if he chose the right college.
+The deposit is in, the housing questionnaire filled out, orientation scheduled and now your teen may be wondering if they chose the right college.
 Don’t worry, this is perfectly normal.
 You might also be asked, “Do you think I made the right decision?”
 Unless you had doubts all along about your student’s choice, be supportive.
-As my daughter, a college sophomore, told me when I asked her about this, “Don’t second guess your kid because if he thought it was the right choice, then it probably is.”
+As my daughter, a college sophomore, told me when I asked her about this, “Don’t second guess your kid because if they thought it was the right choice, then it probably is.”

 In addition to the indecision, your high school senior is likely reacting in a way that reveals a bit of anxiety, and fitting into one of the profiles below.

 The resident student For some kids, the reality starts to set in that in a few short months they will be leaving home and spending their time with new people.
 This is especially true for those going to a college with few if any kids from their high school.
 My daughter is the only person from our town at a very large public university.
 The idea of new friends and new experiences sounded more appealing before the college commitment was made.

 As the parent, you need to reassure your teen that other kids will be in the same boat, and that even though the adjustment will be hard, you know they can handle it.
 Don’t downplay the challenging nature of the situation, because this is a big step.
 Remember to focus on the reasons they chose this particular school because those things aren’t changing.

 The commuter student Students who are commuting might start wishing they’d opted to go away.
 They’re worried about their friends making new friends and having “exciting” experiences without them.
 Of course, with today’s social media, they can all stay connected, but the concern is legitimate.

 Assure your student that this won’t be a repeat of the high school experience, especially if they’re willing to put themselves out there.
 Encourage them to start researching campus clubs and activities now as a way to find kids with similar interests.
 And check out the college website for any special commuter programs.